Center Of Excellence

-- Blurred or poor vision caused due to cataract, corneal scars, glaucoma, refractive errors, optic nerve disease, retinal disease, tumors of the eye etc.
+- Blurred or poor vision caused due to cataract, corneal scars, glaucoma, refractive errors, optic nerve disease, retinal disease, tumours of the eye etc.

 Symptoms of Squint

-- Squint due to refractive errors is corrected by prescribing suitable spectacles.
+- Squint due to refractive errors are corrected by prescribing suitable spectacles.
 Amblyopia treated with occlusion therapy.

 - Surgical treatment is given to the child based upon the improvement in vision by spectacles correction and patching therapy.
 The misaligned eyes can be straightened through surgery.

 - In this surgery, the muscles are detached from their original insertion and shifted to a different spot.
 The amount of shift is based on the measurement done with special prisms.

 - Stay in the hospital is only for a day.

 - Treatment does not stop with surgery.
 Glasses may have to be continued to maintain clarity of vision.
 Patching therapy may be needed to be continued for some time after the surgery.

 - Squint is not a sign of good luck.
 It affects your child's vision and appearance.